At the Ecuator in Kenya

 Ethiopia

-withheld by request).
-Educated in the finest English prep schools (what,
+name withheld by request).
+Educated in the finest English prep schools

-what) he was an interesting addition to the team and often had a different
+(what, what) he was an interesting addition to the team and often

 Janet